 As you read this, hundreds of women are having pregnancy losses.
-Considering that at least 1 in 5 pregnancies ends in a miscarriage in the US, you surely know more women than you think who have gone through this.
-And most likely they have gone through it alone, in silence.
+Considering that at least 1 in 5 pregnancies ends in a miscarriage in the US, with some studies raising that percentage to 50%.
+You surely know more women than you think who have gone through this.
+And, most likely, they have gone through it alone.
+In silence.
+Sometimes even in shame.

 After all, we have been told to keep it quiet until week 12, until things settle, right?
 That is thought as a good rule of thumb so you don't have to explain to a lot of people what you are going through.
 But at the same time it also prevents all those who surround you from having to face the uncomfortable moment when you share your sad news.
 And it makes women feel more isolated.
 Feel like there is something to hide.
 And that is a shame.
 Because they could use some company.
 And a hug.

 October is Pregnancy and Infant Loss Awareness month.
 If you want to honor it, consider donating to this UIC fund that raises money to advance the research on RPL (Recurrent Pregnancy Loss).
 You can click here to do so.